joey-bednar/dotfiles/README.md

 mv ~/neovim-config/coc-settings.json ~/.config/nvim/
 ```

-Type `:CocInstall coc-clangd` to install C autocompletion.
+Open Neovim `nvim` and type `:CocInstall coc-clangd` to install C autocompletion.
 Type `:CocCommand clangd.install` to move clangd to your path.
+Type `:q!` to exit to the terminal.

 Delete the cloned folder
 ```